 DownDog is a great FREE Yoga app full of workouts and yoga routines you can do from home:

 The three pillars of a healthy lifestyle are diet, exercise, and sleep.
-Each of these has a reciprocal relationship with the others.
+Each of these has a reciprocal relationship with each other.
 Sleep enhances athletic performance and regulates appetite, while diet and exercise both have a strong influence on sleep quality.

 Stay mindful about your appetite and notice whether you’re eating because you’re hungry, or because you’re trying to be healthy.
-To ensure a restful night of sleep, it is best to avoid eating large meals late at night, and even better if you can eat early in the evening.
-While a light snack an hour before bed is fine, any more and you’ll be running the risk of indigestion and disrupting your sleep.
+To ensure a restful night of sleep, avoid eating large meals late at night.
+It’s even better if you can eat early in the evening.
+Wait at least an hour after your evening snack before going to bed.
+Go to sleep too soon, and you’ll be running the risk of indigestion and disrupting your sleep.

 Research has shown that calcium and magnesium deficiency can impair sleep by reducing the amount of time spent in deep NREM sleep and REM dream sleep.
 It may also cause you to wake up after a few hours, and make it more difficult to get back to sleep.

 Calcium is responsible for converting tryptophan into melatonin.
-The higher our calcium intake, the more melatonin we can produce, and as we know, melatonin is crucial in promoting sleep, and maintaining our sleep-wake cycle.
+The higher our calcium intake, the more melatonin we produce, and melatonin influences our sleep-wake cycle.

 You can also try magnesium, which contributes to muscle relaxation and the deactivation of adrenaline.
 Nutritional expert James Balch suggests it can help change your sleep cycle in a matter of days.

 It can be difficult to source though, as most natural food sources only contain a small amount of magnesium.
-You can try magnesium-rich foods, such as dark leafy greens, oily fish, pumpkin seeds, and a variety of nuts, and if that does not help, you can increase your intake with a magnesium supplement.
+Try magnesium-rich foods like dark leafy greens, oily fish, pumpkin seeds, and a variety of nuts.
+If that does not help, try magnesium supplements.